misterbisson/github-practice/firewall-examples.md

 </div></div>

-<p>To allow SSH to one instance with ID ba2c95e9-1cdf-4295-8253-3fee371374d9, create this rule.
-Note that without the <tt>--enabled</tt> option, this rule is disabled when it is created.</p>
+To allow SSH to one instance with ID ba2c95e9-1cdf-4295-8253-3fee371374d9, create this rule.
+Note that without the `—enabled` option, this rule is disabled when it is created.

 <div class="code panel" style="border-width: 1px;"><div class="codeContent panelContent">
 <pre class="theme: Default; brush: plain; gutter: false" style="font-size:12px; font-family: ConfluenceInstalledFont,monospace;">